Tyrael122/Bash/README.md

 # Bash
-A command line application that simulates bash commands.
+A command line application that simulates some bash commands.

 ## Commands available: